TimMangan/App-Info/docs/Windows/Adobe/AdobeReader DC/ReadMe.md

 | Application Version | 15.5.2 (released 2021/05, not latest version available)|
 | Vendor/App Website| https://www.adobe.com |

-## Application Purpose

-This application is a free utility to work with PDF files.

 ## Vendor Installer Types